aarati-K/wiscer/README.md

 Stated in words, 500M fetch operations with low skew (`zipf` = 1) are issued to a hash table with 2<sup>20</sup> (= 1048576) keys.
 The popularity distribution is static (note that `distShiftFreq` > `operationCount`), and the hash table being benchmarked is `VIPHashing`.

-**Note on memory requirements** - Wiscer generates the operations to be issued to the hash table all at once, at the start before benchmarking the configured hash table.
-Thus, the system needs to have sufficient memory to hold the generated workload.

 ## Sample Workloads & Scripts <a name="scripts"></a>

 We have provided multiple workload files that capture different workload behavior: